From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Transfer time: Corfu Old Town is 10 minutes from Corfu Airport by car, Garitsa Bay is 5-10 minutes.

 On the other side of Corfu Town, Kerkyra Blue & Spa by Louis Hotels is one of the closest big resort hotels to the city.
 It’s popular with package tour operators.
 There’s not much else in the immediate vicinity but there are frequent buses into town.
+The roads and building around here feel very chaotic, but it doesn’t matter too much if you’re spending most of your time in the hotel.

 Transfer time: 35 minutes from Corfu Airport.